 If you visit a doctor abroad, take copies of your prescriptions and medical certificates, so that you can show them to your doctor in Finland.
 It is advised to get a follow-up check once you are back in Finland.

 If you become a victim of sexual violence:

 • Do not wash yourself or change your clothes.

 • Go to the doctor even if you do not have any visible injuries.

 • Do not stay by yourself; seek help.

-You may avoid a possible HIV or other sexually transmissible infection and unwanted pregnancy if you see a doctor immediately – in order to prevent HIV infection, you have to take the preventive medication within 48 hours from the risk situation.
-However, it is not said that preventive medication is available; all countries do not offer it as a routine to rape victims.
-In Finland, the need for preventive medication is evaluated by an ID specialist.
+You may avoid possible HIV or other STIs and unwanted pregnancy if you see a doctor immediately – in order to prevent HIV infection, you have to take the preventive medication within 48-72 hours from the risk situation.
+However, the preventive medication is not always available; all countries do not offer it as a routine to rape victims.
+In Finland, the need for preventive medication is evaluated by an infectious disease specialist.